cunning-folk/petermcewen_blog/_posts/2019-10-21-TEDx-Boulder-Talk-2019.md

 People spend a lot of time and money to dissociate, and for good reason.
 Historically speaking, life on this planet has been a disturbing trial for most organisms.

 When we look, we find that making the world non-threatening is not a sustainable strategy.
 Working with our mind is the more sustainable option.
 The relationship we have with our mind is challenging one.
 But it is the relationship.

->Meditators sometimes rely on artificial credentials that communicate that enlightenment will provide instantaneous omnipotence, or a sudden ability to transcend the messiness of their lives.

 Many people already have their minds made up that something is inherently missing and needs fixing.